-Please read the following Speaker Guidelines below before preparing your submitting your abstract using the link at the bottom of this page:
+Please read the following Speaker Guidelines below before submitting your abstract using the link at the bottom of this page:

 We expect to receive a large number of submissions for this conference, and take a wide range of factors into account in making selections, including the need to provide a balanced programme.
-A shortlist of the most promising abstracts is sent to a programme committee for revue before a final decision is made.
+A shortlist of the most promising proposals is sent to a programme committee for review before a final decision is made.

-Bear in mind that your abstract needs to be sufficiently polished for inclusion in the conference brochure and must achieve the following objectives:
+Your proposal should be kept to the limit of 150 words, clearly outlining your content.
+You should also include 3-5 bullet points summarising the key takeaways from your session.
+Please bear in mind that your proposal needs to be sufficiently polished for inclusion in the conference brochure and website and must achieve the following objectives:

 - Provide enough information for us to evaluate your submission relative to others.
 To aid the evaluation you can include additional relevant information in section 3C of the submission form.